 We have a wonderful library of investing books here in the Cabot offices and refer to them very often in our advisories.
 Here are some of our favorites.

-Now that the CDC has outlawed social gatherings of more than 50 people for the next eight weeks, and there are no sports to distract us, no movie theater you feel safe going to, and no restaurant you feel comfortable sitting in, let’s get to the things we CAN do as we wait out this global coronavirus nightmare.
+Now that the CDC has recommended against social gatherings, and there are no sports to distract us, no movie theater you feel safe going to, and no restaurant you feel comfortable sitting in, let’s get to the things we CAN do as we wait out this global coronavirus nightmare.
 One of them is reading – LOTS of reading.
 And if you’re an investor – which I’m sure you are, considering you’re reading this article – this is a golden opportunity to sharpen your skills by reading some of the best investing books the world has to offer!

 But first, let me begin by making a few qualifiers about investing books.